VineelaShaik/SR-FLIPFLOP-USING-CASE/README.md

 /* write all the steps invloved */

 **PROGRAM**

-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
+/* Program for flipflops and verify its truth table in quartus using Verilog programming. <br>
-Developed by: Vineela Shaik
+Developed by: Vineela Shaik<br>
-RegisterNumber: 212223040243
+RegisterNumber: 212223040243<br>
 */
 ```
 module SRFLIPFLOPUSINGCASE(q, q_bar, s,r, clk, reset);//SR Flip Flop Behavioral Level using ‘case’